craigcarter42/xbn/README.md

 2. Create a folder named: (.xbn) in your home directory.
    - mkdir ~/.xbn

+# Using Installer:
+To use setup_xbn.sh run script in shell whithin the install folder.
+Both 'setup_xbn.sh' and 'xbn' must be located in the same folder.
+More improvents coming soon.

 # Syntax
 xbn convert myscript.sh
 xbn load myscript